-- (1) The numbers of DSUs reflected in the table are based only on the 2010 share-based awards in the "Summary Compensation Table" and have been calculated on the basis of the weighted average of the share price on the TSX for the five trading days preceding the award date of May 1, 2011. - (2) The number and market value of DSUs reflected by the dollar amounts set forth on the 2011 share-based awards in the "Summary Compensation Table" are not ascertainable as such DSU's have not yet been granted. - (3) The market value of the DSUs that have not vested is calculated based on the December 31, 2011 closing price of the common shares on the TSX of \$3.50. - (4) The DSU's are paid out as to one-third on May 1 of the same calendar year as the grant date and one-third on each of the two anniversary dates of May 1.
+- (1) The number and market value of DSUs reflected by the dollar amounts set forth on the 2012 share-based awards in the "Summary Compensation Table" are not ascertainable as such DSU's have not yet been granted. - (2) The DSU's are paid out as to one-third on May 1 of the same calendar year as the grant date and one-third on each of the two anniversary dates of May 1.
+The numbers of DSUs reflected in the table are based on the DSUs granted in 2010 and 2011 that have not yet vested nor been paid. - (3) The market value of the DSUs that have not vested is calculated based on the December 31, 2012 closing price of the common shares on the TSX of \$3.20.